dotnet/extensions/docs/contributing/BuildFromSource.md

    This will download the required tools and build the entire repository once.

    > :bulb: Pro tip: you will also want to run this command after pulling large sets of changes.
-On the master
+On the main
    > branch, we regularly update the versions of .NET Core SDK required to build the repo.
    > You will need to restart Visual Studio every time we update the .NET Core SDK.
    > To allow executing the setup script, you may need to update the execution policy on your machine.